 MAC header anonymization parameter set selection

-A MAC header parameter set for given EDP epoch comprises a set of values for EDP_SN_offset, EDP_PN_offset and EDP_STA_address (defined in 10.71.3 (Establishing frame anonymization parameter sets)) which are used to anonymize the sequence number field, packet number field and either Address 1 (in frames transmitted by the AP MLD) or Address 2 (in frames transmitted by the non-AP MLD) respectively.
-A MAC header anonymization parameter set shall be generated according to 10.71.3 (Establishing frame anonymization parameter sets).

-If, then:
+(#579, #580)

+If the AP MLD does not have BPE FA mechanisms enabled, then:

-The transmitting MLD shall generate the MAC header parameter set for the current EDP epoch of the non-AP MLD at the time when a frame is to be transmitted for the first time.
-Retransmissions are addressed in 10.71.2.1 (General).
+The transmitting MLD shall generate the applicable CPE MHA parameter set according to 10.71.3 (Establishing CPE MAC header anonymization parameter sets), for the current EDP epoch in the EDP epoch sequence of the non-AP MLD at the time when a frame is to be transmitted for the first time.
+Retransmissions are addressed in 10.71.2.3 (EDP epoch transitions operations). (#579, #581)

-The transmitting MLD shall perform sequence number anonymization (10.71.5.2 (Sequence number anonymization), packet number anonymization (10.71.5.3 (Packet number anonymization)) and address anonymization for affiliated STA of the non-AP MLD (10.71.5.4 (Addressing)) using this MAC header anonymization parameter set.
+The transmitting MLD shall perform sequence number anonymization (10.71.5.2 (Sequence number anonymization), packet number anonymization (10.71.5.3 (Packet number anonymization)) and address anonymization for affiliated STA of the non-AP MLD (10.71.5.4 (Addressing)) on individually addressed frames using the selected CPE MHA parameter set. (#579)

-If :
+If the AP MLD has BPE FA mechanisms enabled, then: (#126, #579)

-The transmitting BPE MLD shall generate the MAC header parameter set for the current EDP epoch of the BPE AP MLD at the time when a frame is to be transmitted for the first time.
-Retransmissions are addressed in 10.71.2.1 (General).
+The transmitting BPE MLD shall generate the applicable CPE MHA parameter set according to 10.71.3 (Establishing CPE MAC header anonymization parameter sets), for the current EDP epoch in the EDP epoch sequence of the BPE AP MLD at the time when a frame is to be transmitted for the first time.
+Retransmissions are addressed in 10.71.2.3 (EDP epoch transitions operations). (#579, #581)

-The transmitting BPE MLD shall perform sequence number anonymization (10.71.5.2 (Sequence number anonymization), packet number anonymization (10.71.5.3 (Packet number anonymization)) and address anonymization for the affiliated STAs of the BPE non-AP MLD (10.71.5.4 (Addressing)) using this MAC header anonymization parameter set.
+The transmitting BPE MLD shall perform sequence number anonymization (10.71.5.2 (Sequence number anonymization), packet number anonymization (10.71.5.3 (Packet number anonymization)) and address anonymization for the affiliated STAs of the BPE non-AP MLD (10.71.5.4 (Addressing)) on individually addressed frames using the selected CPE MHA parameter set. (#579)

-.

-for
+The transmitting BPE MLD shall generate the applicable BPE MHA parameter set according to 10.71.4 (Establishing BPE MAC header anonymization parameter sets), using the current non-AP MLD Specific Epoch Number for the EDP epoch of the AP MLD at the time when a frame is to be transmitted for the first time.
+Retransmissions are addressed in 10.71.3.3 (EDP epoch transitions operations) (#579, #581).

+A transmitting BPE MLD shall perform address anonymization for the affiliated APs of the BPE AP MLD (10.71.5.4 (Addressing)) using the selected BPE MHA parameter set in all frames. (#579)

+A transmitting BPE AP MLD shall perform the following using the applicable BPE MHA parameter set: (#127, #579)

+sequence number anonymization (10.71.5.2 (Sequence number anonymization), packet number anonymization (10.71.5.3 (Packet number anonymization)), anonymization (10.71.5.4 (Addressing)) on group addressed frames

+timestamp anonymization (10.71.5.5 (Timestamp anonymization)) for Privacy Beacon frames using the selected BPE MHA parameter set.

+NOTE—If the AP MLD has BPE FA mechanisms enabled, then the EDP epoch of the non-AP MLD is also the EDP epoch of the AP MLD. (#126)

 TGbi editor: Apply the following changes to the text in clause 10.71.5.4 (Addressing)

 Addressing